HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_dx_compose/enable_search.md

 ## Search V2 integration

-You can enable the following application to use Search V2:
+You can enable the following application to use as additional data source for Search V2:

 - [People Service](https://help.hcl-software.com/digital-experience/9.5/latest/extend_dx/integration/people_service/){target="_blank"}